beginning of content

 Key facts

-• Osteoporosis is a chronic (long-term) disease which makes your bones more likely to break.
+• Osteoporosis is a chronic (long-term) condition that makes your bones more likely to break.

-• Many people don’t know that they have osteoporosis until they break or fracture a bone.
+• Many people don't know that they have osteoporosis until they fracture (break) a bone.

-• Osteoporosis can be managed through lifestyle changes and with prescription medicines that strengthen your bones.
+• Osteoporosis can be treated with lifestyle changes and medicines that strengthen your bones.

 What is osteoporosis?

-Osteoporosis is a common, chronic (long-term) disease.
-It’s when your bones:
+Osteoporosis is a common, chronic condition (long-term disease).
+It's when your bones:

-If you have osteoporosis, you are more likely to fracture or break a bone if you fall over.
+If you have osteoporosis, you are more likely to fracture a bone if you fall over.

-Osteopenia is when your bone density is between normal and osteoporosis.
+Osteopenia is when your bone density is lower than normal, but you don't yet have osteoporosis.

 What are the symptoms of osteoporosis?

-Osteoporosis is a silent disease — meaning it often has no symptoms.
+Osteoporosis is a silent disease — this means it has no symptoms until you break a bone.

 What causes osteoporosis?